mxnctblt/maxence_papernest/README.md

 python manage.py test
 ```

-Test Cases Include:
+#### Test Cases Include:

-- Valid address queries.
-- Invalid address queries.
-- Queries with missing parameters.
-- Edge cases with special characters and common street names.
+- **Valid address queries**: Tests that verify API responses for addresses that should return network coverage data, including specific mobile operators.

+- **Invalid address queries**: Tests for addresses that do not exist or cannot be resolved, expecting error messages.
+- **Queries with missing parameters**: Tests where the required query parameter `q` is missing, expecting a 400 error.
+- **Edge cases**:
+  - **Special characters in addresses**: Tests for addresses with special characters, ensuring they are handled correctly.
+  - **Common street names**: Tests for common or ambiguous street names, checking if multiple or the correct results are returned.
+- **Invalid URL access**: Tests for requests to non-existent endpoints, expecting a 404 error.

 ## Error Handling

-The API handles various error scenarios, including:

-- Missing query parameters.
-- No valid addresses found.
+The API includes error handling for various scenarios and utilizes logging to track errors and debug information.
+Errors handled include:

+- **Missing query parameters**: If the address query parameter `q` is missing, the API responds with a 400 error.
+- **No valid addresses found**: When no matching addresses are found for a given query, a 404 error is returned.
-- Connection errors with the external address API.
+- **Connection errors with the external address API**: If the address API cannot be reached, a 503 error is returned.
-- Timeout errors when requesting the external address API.
+- **Timeout errors**: If the address API does not respond in time, a 504 error is returned.
+- **Other exceptions**: Any unexpected exceptions during API calls are logged and return a 500 error to the client.

 ## Additional Notes

 - Please ensure that you have the necessary permissions and API access when deploying the application.
-- The CSV file processed used for network coverage data should be in the root directory as [processed_network_coverage.csv](processed_network_coverage.csv).
+- The CSV file used for network coverage data should be in the root directory as [2018_01_Sites_mobiles_2G_3G_4G_France_metropolitaine_L93.csv](2018_01_Sites_mobiles_2G_3G_4G_France_metropolitaine_L93.csv).
-- The initial CSV file can be processed using the included script to convert the coordinates from Lambert 93 to WGS84 format if necessary. [process_csv.py](process_csv.py)

 ## Author